 - not transmit PUCCH on the SCell.

-HARQ feedback for the MAC PDU containing Activation/Deactivation MAC control element shall not be impacted by PCell interruption due to SCell activation/deactivation [9].
+HARQ feedback for the MAC PDU containing Activation/Deactivation MAC control element shall not be impacted by PCell , PSCell and PUCCH SCell interruptions due to SCell activation/deactivation [9].

 NOTE: When SCell is deactivated, the ongoing Random Access procedure on the SCell, if any, is aborted.